Haventec/authenticate-android-sdk/README.md

 # Haventec Authenticate Android SDK

-A collection of functions for native Android apps to facilitate client-side interaction with Haventec backend services.
+A collection of functions for native Android apps to facilitate the integration with Haventec Authenticate

 ## Installation

-The bundled .aar file can be imported into any Android project via the standard way of importing modules.
+The bundled .aar file can be imported into your Android project via the standard way of importing modules.

 If using gradle, add the following dependencies: